wingify/lua-resty-pubsub/README.md

 This Lua library is a Pubsub client driver for the ngx_lua nginx module: http://wiki.nginx.org/HttpLuaModule

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.
-This library pushes messages (with attributes) to Google Cloud pubsub using nginx timers and http
+This library pushes messages (with attributes) to Google Cloud pubsub using nginx timers and http requests.

 Note that at least [ngx_lua 0.9.3](https://github.com/openresty/lua-nginx-module/tags) or [ngx_openresty 1.4.3.7](http://openresty.org/#Download) is required, and unfortunately only LuaJIT supported (`--with-luajit`).